Hi-Wat/scg-symmetry-search/README.md

 ```

 Julia installation should be `>=1.8.5`
-To compute the program, install the follwing Julia packages
+To compute the program, install the following Julia packages
 ```
 > julia
 julia> ]